What Is the NATS National Apprenticeship Training Scheme?

 Employees today are seeking leaders who put them first and do not consider them to be mere resources.
 Modern work landscapes have become hubs where employees expect their leaders to express genuine concern.

 Good leaders must be aware of the situation of team members, including their mental well-being; they must encourage team members to share ideas and input, and make them active participants in the planning and policy-making processes whenever required.
-Leaders prioritizing kindness and togetherness create faithful and sustainable teams.
+Leaders prioritising kindness and togetherness create faithful and sustainable teams.

 2. Leadership in Hybrid Settings

 Current trends in leadership include working models completely shifting to a remote and hybrid way of working, which is likely to be the standard model.
 Say goodbye to the office walls.
 This means leaders must develop new skills that involve not just managing the conduct and performances of employees but also handling teams across borders.
-To excel in this aspect, they need to foster connections, equitable structures, and build trust in a digitally powered setup.
-Leading diverse teams across geographies means teams means nurturing communication and collaboration beyond borders.

 Use Case- HSBC’s Flexible First policy covers over 200,000 employees globally.
 It combines hybrid and remote flexibility, investment in collaboration tools, and significant real estate consolidation.